 The final examination schedule will be announced on the Loyola Bulletin Board each semester two weeks before the first day of final examinations.
-Students are responsible for noting accurately the dates, the times, and the classrooms of the examinations for the courses in which they are enrolled.
-Basically, final exams in the Faculty of Liberal Arts are 90 minutes in length.
+Students are responsible for noting accurately the dates, the times and the classrooms of the examinations for the courses in which they are enrolled.
+Final exams in the FLA are generally 90 minutes in length.